-We have not generated any revenue from Furoscix and may never be profitable.
+We have not generated any revenue from FUROSCIX and may never be profitable.

 Our ability to become profitable depends upon our ability to generate revenue.
-To date, we have not generated any revenue from Furoscix, and we do not know when, or if, we will generate any revenue.
-We do not expect to generate significant revenue unless or until we obtain marketing approval of, and begin to sell, Furoscix.
+To date, we have not generated any revenue from FUROSCIX, and we do not know when, or if, we will generate any revenue.
+Furthermore, the CRL will delay any potential commercialization of FUROSCIX, potentially indefinitely.
+There can be no guarantee that the FDA will accept our refiled NDA for FUROSCIX incorporating the next generation SmartDose drug delivery system or approve FUROSCIX in a timely fashion, if at all.

+We do not expect to generate significant revenue unless or until we obtain marketing approval of, and begin to sell, FUROSCIX.
 Our ability to generate revenue depends on a number of factors, including, but not limited to, our ability to:

-- obtain marketing approval for Furoscix; - set an acceptable price for Furoscix, if approved; - obtain commercial quantities of Furoscix, if Furoscix is approved, at acceptable cost levels: - commercialize Furoscix, if approved, by developing our own sales force for commercialization in the United States or in other key territories by entering into partnership or co-promotion arrangements with third parties; - obtain third-party coverage or adequate reimbursement for Furoscix, if approved; - achieve market acceptance of Furoscix, if approved, in the medical community and with third-party payers, including placement in accepted clinical guidelines for the conditions for which Furoscix is intended to target; and - delay the introduction by third parties of alternate versions of Furoscix, if approved.
+- timely refile an NDA for FUROSCIX incorporating the SmartDose drug delivery system; - obtain marketing approval for FUROSCIX; - set an acceptable price for FUROSCIX, if approved; - obtain commercial quantities of FUROSCIX, if FUROSCIX is approved, at acceptable cost levels; - commercialize FUROSCIX, if approved, by developing our own sales force for commercialization in the United States or in other key territories by entering into partnership or co-promotion arrangements with third parties; - obtain third-party coverage or adequate reimbursement for FUROSCIX, if approved; - achieve market acceptance of FUROSCIX, if approved, in the medical community and with third-party payers, including placement in accepted clinical guidelines for the conditions for which FUROSCIX is intended to target; and - delay the introduction by third parties of alternate versions of FUROSCIX, if approved.

-If Furoscix is approved for commercial sale, we expect to incur significant sales and marketing costs as we prepare for its commercialization.
-Even if we receive marketing approval and expend these costs, Furoscix may not be a commercially successful device-drug combination.
+If FUROSCIX is approved for commercial sale, we expect to incur significant sales and marketing costs as we prepare for its commercialization.
+Even if we receive marketing approval and expend these costs, FUROSCIX may not be a commercially successful devicedrug combination.
 We may not achieve profitability soon after generating product sales, if ever.
 If we are unable to generate product revenue, we will not become profitable and may be unable to continue operations without continued funding.